demisto/content/Packs/GuardiCore/README.md

+*draft*
+Note: Support for this pack will be moving to the partner around March, 16, 2022

 Guardicore delivers easy-to-use Zero Trust network segmentation to security practitioners across the globe.
 Our mission is to minimize the effects of high-impact breaches, like ransomware, while protecting the critical assets at the heart of your network.
 We shut